 Are you experiencing violence in a close relationship?

 There are different kinds of violence in a close relationship.
-Sametimes it's a person's partner who behaves violently.
-Sametimes it's other relatives.
-It could also be a child behaving violently towards his/her parents.
+Sometimes it’s a person’s partner who behaves violently.
+Sometimes it’s other relatives.
+It could also be a child behaving violently towards his or her parents.
 The violence can be of a psychological, physical or sexual nature.

-• Insults you, calls you names and says you are a worthless and difficult person
+• When someone insults you, calls you names and says you are a worthless or difficult person.

-• Pushes, hits or hurts you in some other way
+• When someone pushes, hits or hurts you in some other way.

-• Controls and restricts you or forces you to do things you do not want to do
+• When someone controls and restricts you or forces you to do things you do not want to do.

-• Forces you to adapt the way you behave or your way of life
+• When someone forces you to adapt the way you behave or your way of life.

-• Forces you to do something of a sexual nature
+• When someone forces you to do something of a sexual nature.

 You are entitled to protection and support